dddat1017/Facial-Detection-Recognition/README.md

 - My future goal moving on with Facial Detection & Recognition is to definitely experiment and train with deep learning models.
 Getting the best predictions is certainly something very viable to aim for.
 - I hope you enjoy this implementation of a Facial Detection & Recognition system that I was able to come up with.
 Please contact me if you have any suggestions or comments!

+### NOTE
+- The "Barack Obama" folder is for the first training, as the system needs images in order to "train" on.
+So, the "Barack Obama" foler is just a starting set of images.
+If you wish, you can always delete the folder and add a folder of existing images of your own preference.

 ### References:
 - https://docs.opencv.org/2.4/modules/contrib/doc/facerec/facerec_tutorial.html
 - https://www.superdatascience.com/opencv-face-recognition/